-I would like to thank the organizers of this conference for inviting me today, and also to the editors of the European Journal of psychotherapy and Counselling for accepting my article.
+I want to thank the organizers of this conference for inviting me today and the editors of the European Journal of psychotherapy and Counselling for accepting my article.

-I work in Singaporem and the time here is now 6:30pm.
+I work in Singapore, and the time here is now 6:30 pm.

 PROFESSIONALLY I identify myself foremost as a practitioner of psychotherapy.
-Currently tail end getting the doctorate the Sigmund Freud University in Vienna.
+Currently, tail end getting my doctorate the Sigmund Freud University in Vienna.

 I can say that

-I was impacted by the contact that I made with others at that workshop. something happened.
-Something changed … I changed.
+I was impacted by the contact I made with others at that workshop.
+Something happened.
+Something changed.
+I changed.

-I am aware that that change didn’t happen just because a number of people grouped together.
-Change happened because there were therapists there who were attuned to what was present, they were dedicated to the work.
+I am aware that that change didn’t happen just because several people grouped together.
+Change occurred because there were therapists there who were attuned to what was present; they were dedicated to the work.

-I consider myself lucky that the first therapists I had met had made such an impression on me.
+I consider myself lucky that the first therapists I met made such an impression on me.

-My curiosity lead me to enroll in the university (after having left school 25 yrs before with a Biochemistry degree)… I yearned to grasp what I had experienced.
-I tried to read about therapy, and how therapy works, how therapists work… that kind of thing. but nothing could justly explain my experiences as a client in those “magical moments” of therapy.
+My curiosity leads me to enrol in the university (after having left school 25 yrs before with a Biochemistry degree), I yearned to grasp what I had experienced.
+I tried to read about psychotherapy, how therapy works, and how therapists work.
+But nothing could justly explain my experiences as a client in those “magical moments” of treatment.